teabranch/agentic-developer-mcp/README.md

 ### Step 2 - Prepare "workbenches"

 Workbenches are predefined folders with basic projects.
 Each has the most empty, unchanging structure, which would give Codex an environment in which we create similar components.
-(Web app components, C# service classes, etc.)
+(Web app components, C# service classes, etc.).
  Since the environment never changes, the prompts can be static and give the same results.
 Each component is tested in this sterile environment and committed to a branch.

 ### Step 3 - Connect recursively

 Each Codex pipeline is connected to Codex via MCP.
 Components are built “bottom up” and the caller AI Agent works on merging them.

 In case of an issue, the developer can review the prepare components, change them, and continue from where they stopped.